 The act of seeking knowledge of information makes individuals feel they have learned.
 Even though they are immersed in much data that is not understood, in this context, technology keeps individuals from implementing real experiences (Lovlie, 2006).
 Individuals who carry out the search process (googling) feel more aware than individuals who know (experts).

-In Indonesia’s education systems, the search for information today is vital for developing knowledge.
+In Indonesia’s education systems, searching for information today is vital for developing knowledge.
 Teaching in schools has been synonymous with physical touch to gather information.
 Knowledge is obtained from the teacher and reading in the library.
 The presence of technology changes the building of education.
-Education policy in Indonesia currently emphasizes the use of information and communication technology to accelerate knowledge.
+Indonesia’s education policy currently emphasizes using information and communication technology to accelerate knowledge.
 Minister of Education and Culture Regulation No. 22/2016 concerning the standard of primary and secondary education processes regulates the use of information and communication technology to improve the efficiency and effectiveness of learning.
 Learning is directed to build knowledge which has consequences on teaching.
 Learners have a more significant proportion of studying independently.
 The need for information retrieval through technology is the main carrying capacity.

 During the pandemic, the use of Google increased significantly.
 Quoted from Semrush Research (Wearesocial, 2022), Google is the most frequently accessed website and is a gateway for conducting advanced searches.
 In learning, Google replaces the role of the teacher and becomes the main learning resource.
 With the various paradoxes accompanying it, this study seeks to uncover the practice of using a search engine (Google) in learning, especially in high school and examine the after-effects of massive use of Google.